IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Move the helper function PlotBoilerplate.utils.buildArrowHead to the Vector class.
 It belongs there.
  * Add image/svg support (adding SVG images).
  * Make the triangle class an official helper.
 It is currently only used in demos.
- * Add proper JSDoc to the Triangle source.